 The vulnerability described in TR 24772-1 clause 6.38 applies to Java.

 The usual way of performing a copy of an object in Java is through the use of the clone() method.
 Using the default implementation of the clone method will result in a shallow copy with all of the resulting issues associated with a shallow copy.
 Unexpected results can occur if the elements of values are changed via some other reference.
 Using a deep copy that makes the original and cloned object totally disjoint comes at the cost of efficiency and performance.
 To create a deep copy of an object, the clone method has to be overridden.
+Since a deep copy is the exact duplicate of the original object, extensive use of deep copies can cause considerable dynamic memory use.

 Another way of copying objects is to serialize them through the Serializable interface.
 An object can be serialized and then be deserialized to a new object.
 Since the constructor is not used for objects copied with clone or serialization which can lead to improperly initialized day and prevents the use of the final member fields.

+The constructor is not used for objects copied with clone or serialization.
+This can lead to improperly initialized data and prevents making member fields final.

 6.38.2 Guidance to language users

 Follow the guidance contained in TR 24772-1 clause 6.38.5.

-Use reflection to deep copy objects, such as the deep-cloning library.

 Ensure that deep-copied objects are initialized properly.

-Be careful of memory leaks when using deep copying.
+Be careful of excessive memory use when using deep copying.

 6.39 Memory leaks and heap fragmentation [XYL]